chronic8000/OpenXRay-Pi5/README.md

 * [Build instructions for Linux and other platforms](https://github.com/OpenXRay/xray-16/wiki/[EN]-How-to-build-and-setup-on-Linux).

 The `dev` branch is the default and base branch for the project.
 It is used for development, and all pull requests should go there.
 But be aware that this branch sometimes may be broken, and we can only rarely do force pushes to this branch.

+The code base is based on X-Ray 1.6.02 that is used in S.T.A.L.K.E.R.: Call of Pripyat but it was greatly refactored.

 ### Funding
 [![Financial Contributors](https://opencollective.com/openxray/tiers/badge.svg?label=Financial%20contributors)](https://opencollective.com/openxray) [![Sponsors](https://img.shields.io/github/sponsors/openxray?color=brightgreen&label=Sponsors)](https://github.com/sponsors/OpenXRay) [![Patreon](https://img.shields.io/badge/dynamic/json?url=https%3A%2F%2Fwww.patreon.com%2Fapi%2Fcampaigns%2F5950725&query=data.attributes.patron_count&suffix=%20Patrons&color=success&label=Patreon&style=flat)](https://patreon.com/openxray)